HenningFriedrichsen/Movingavg/README.md

 data cleaning
 - add a tolerance to remove wrong data

-averging calculation
+averaging calculation
-- right now 30 days means 30 points should be improved to mean calender days.
+- right now 30 days means 30 points should be improved to mean calendar days.
 - how to handle missing days for instance weekends, holidays or removed data.